jimmyislive/blog/content/posts/gcp.md

 ## Create DB

 We will be using the google hosted cloud DB (postgres).
-So lets go ahead and create one.
+So let's go ahead and create one.
 It will have only a private IP (modify the memory/cpu as you see fit):

     {{< highlight bash >}}